TropicSapling/triforce/README.md

 		- i.e. if we `let f = $x $y => <...>` then `f` is expanded to `f $x $y`
 	2. Synonyms are deconstructed (see "Synonyms and Shadows")
 	3. Function application is evaluated
-5. `frozen` and `permafrosted` prevents evaluation from going past stage 1.
+5. `paused` prevents evaluation from going past stage 1.

 --------